-Baked Pumpkin French Toast Casserole filled with fall flavors – pumpkin, warm spices, brown sugar, and vanilla.
+This Pumpkin French Toast Casserole is filled with fall flavors: pumpkin, warm spices, brown sugar, and vanilla.
 The inside is soft and fluffy with a crunchy brown sugar crumble topping.
 An easy breakfast, brunch, or holiday entertaining dish that can be prepped ahead of time.

-This recipe can be prepped several hours in advance, which is great if you’re hosting a brunch or overnight guests.
-Most of this dish is hands off time.
+Make ahead – Most of the work for this recipe is done in advance.
 You can sip coffee (or mimosas?) with your friends and family while the French toast bakes in the oven.
-No standing over the stove flipping french toast – hooray!
+No standing over the cooktop flipping French toast – hooray!

 - 5 large eggs